| ©

 wanted to walk to the post office to pay some bills via the handy postal

 money-orders that everyone now uses.
+Wait.
+The

 post office is a state entity, and postal workers belong to the same